 Don’t be offended if …

 I may act oddly sometimes.
 For example, if you show up for a visit with a giant box of chocolates, I may feel awkward.
 My child is undergoing treatment for an eating disorder, so food is a hot button right now.
-If you invite my family to a big meal at your home, I may have to say no. This is not because we don’t want to be with you, but my child may not be strong enough to handle a food-based event right now.
+If you invite my family to a big meal at your home, I may have to say no. This is not because we don’t want to be with you, but my child may not be able to handle a food-based event right now.
 If you make a comment in front of me about anybody’s weight, I may walk away from you.
 Weight is a serious topic of discussion for us right now, and I know it’s part of normal society to comment both positively and negatively about other people’s weight, but I may not be able to handle it.
 There are so many social situations that I may flub until I figure out how to navigate the world given what we’re going through.

 Trust my judgment